 There’s something so magical about watching your kids open presents on Christmas morning!
 But after a morning filled with tearing paper off presents from Santa, mom and dad, grandparents, and aunts and uncles you’ll be left with a big heaping mess of wrapping paper and toys.
 It’s easy enough to dispose of the wrapping paper, but finding a place for all those gifts can be a little tricky.
-Here are some tips on how to organize toys after the holiday:

 Get Rid of Old Toys